 Examines additional techniques to evaluate the firm's financial performance and the prediction of its future economic condition based on financial statements.

 - “Qualitative Disclosure and Changes in Sell-Side Financial Analysts’ Information Environment” with Maya Thevenot.
-Contemporary Accounting Review, Conditionally Accepted.
+Contemporary Accounting Review, Forthcoming.

 - "What Do Management Earnings Forecasts Convey About the Macroeconomy?" with Sam Bonsall and Paul Fischer Journal of Accounting Research, 2013, Vol. 51(2), 225-266.